edgi-govdata-archiving/eot-nomination-tool/Contributing.md

 2. For each field name, you will have to identify the corresponding field entry id and update the various field-relate variables.
 In your browser's developer tools pane, `inspect element` on the input field.
 You should see `entry.[integer]` in the highlighted code.
 That is the value for the entry field ID.

 3. The first time a user nominates a seed, they will choose a government agency subagency, organization, and possibly suborganization.
-Subsequent nominations will default to that same values.
-If you are modifying the extension anyway, you may want to filter out this list in the `#agency` field of `popup.html`.
+Subsequent nominations will default to thaese same values.

-4. If you're modifying this extension for  non-environment-related event, you will probably want to imitate or extend the EDGi agency taonomy.
+4. If you're modifying this extension for  non-environment-related event, you will probably want to imitate or extend the EDGI agency taxonomy.
 Contact us for more information, and/or read our [agency primers](https://envirodatagov.org/agency-forecasts/), which you will want to modify.

 Contact us for further information!